 - Integrations – Connect your digital library to any tool you need.
 For example, let your designer access the DAM tool right from Photoshop or any other Adobe app.

 Pics.io has affordable pricing for small and medium businesses.
-The pricing starts from $120 per month for a Micro plan, with 10 users and 15 websites.
-You can also choose a Pay As You Go model, with only $18 per month for a user.
+The pricing starts from $150 per month for a Micro plan, with 10 users and unlimited number of websites.
+You can also choose Solo plan for $50 per month and only $18 per month for a user.

 ProofHub is a complete project management solution that offers several useful task management features for hitting the desired productivity goals in a team environment.
 It has a dedicated Task Management System that comes with an exhaustive list of features such as: